silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 );
 ```

-[alert]
+> [!CAUTION]
-To make debugging easier in your local environment, combined files is disabled when running your application in `dev`
+> To make debugging easier in your local environment, combined files is disabled when running your application in `dev`
-mode.
+> mode.
 You can re-enable dev combination by setting `Requirements_Backend.combine_in_dev` to true.
-[/alert]

 ### Configuring combined file storage